nuendo2004/a-cloneb/README.md

-A CloneB is an Airbnb clone utilized newest technology such as Next.js and Typescript
+A CloneB is an Airbnb clone utilized newest technology such as Next.js, Typescript Database layer is built on Mongodb host on Atlas, accessed using Prisma.

 Live site (https://a-cloneb-git-main-nuendo2004.vercel.app/)